a mostly...

 The approach:

-*A cheaper physical exfoliator: caster sugar and a small amount of sunflower or canola oil so it kind of clumps together. - Cristina Radu says to exfoliate with these very very gently, as if you don't feel anything.
+*A cheaper physical exfoliator: caster sugar and a small amount of sunflower or canola oil so it kind of clumps together. - Cristina Radu says to exfoliate with these very very gently, as if you don't feel anything happening.
 As even though the crystals are very fine, they still have kind of sharp corners unlike jojoba beads which are round wax beads.

-*A cheaper physical exfoliator: caster sugar and a small amount of sunflower or canola oil so it kind of clumps together. - Cristina Radu says to exfoliate with these very very gently, as if you don't feel anything.
+*A cheaper physical exfoliator: caster sugar and a small amount of sunflower or canola oil so it kind of clumps together. - Cristina Radu says to exfoliate with these very very gently, as if you don't feel anything happening.
 As even though the crystals are very fine, they still have kind of sharp corners unlike jojoba beads which are round wax beads.

 *yes, I really wrote all this... lol